Anatomy of the ankle compartment includes:

 2. Tarsal Tunnel Syndrome

-Tarsal tunnel syndrome is compression of the tibial nerve in the
+Tarsal tunnel syndrome is the tibial nerve compression in the

 tarsal tunnel.
 The flexor retinaculum covers the nerve.